trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ---

 Previously, you learned how to do inter-contract calls, use view and do unit testing.
-In this third session, you will enhance your skills on :
+In this third session, you will enhance your skills on:

 - Using tickets.
 - Don't mess up with `DUP` errors while manipulating tickets.